seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CRESSIDA**
 If you love an addle egg as well as you love an idle
-head, you would eat chickens i’ the shell.
+head, you would eat chickens i' the shell.

 **PANDARUS**
 I cannot choose but laugh, to think how she tickled
 his chin: indeed, she has a marvellous white hand, I
-must needs confess,–
+must needs confess,--

 **CRESSIDA**
 Without the rack.